 - help you live longer

-- prevent transmission (passing the virus) to your sex partner(s) or during pregnancy and childbirth
+- prevent transmission (passing the virus) to your sex or drug-using partner(s) or during pregnancy and childbirth

 More recently, many studies have shown that starting HIV treatment early in the course of the infection lowers the risk of a variety of illnesses related to the effects of HIV.
 In other words, HIV medications can help people stay healthier if they start the meds when their CD4 counts are higher.
 Also, we now have strong proof that effective HIV therapy dramatically reduces the chance of HIV passing from an HIV-positive person to an HIV-negative sex partner.
 And--more good news--many of the newer HIV medications are better, easier to take, and consist of fewer pills.

 While there may be some individuals in whom it is best to delay treatment temporarily, current guidelines recommend starting therapy for ALL persons with HIV infection, as long as they are willing and able to take the medications.
 Some HIV experts recommend starting treatment as soon as possible, potentially even on the same day people receive their HIV test results.